kissmetrics/km-support/_posts/2012-10-19-time-on-site.md

 * Time on Site/Session Length
 * Demographic (language, country, IP address, age, etc.)

-These tend to fall into the category of "Vanity Metrics".
-Vanity metrics refer to data that can be interesting, but don't help you make decisions to improve your business.
-Because of this, we decided to leave these metrics out to help you focus on what's important.
+These tend to fall into the category we casually refer to as "Vanity Metrics".
+Vanity metrics refer to data that can be useful, but ultimately should not be the primary focus when you are making decisions to improve your business.

+(Granted, there are worthwhile uses for some of these metrics.
+Avinash Kaushik has several posts that help place them in the right context.
+Check out [Eight Silly Data Myths Marketing People Believe That Get Them Fired][kaushik].)

+Because of this, these metrics are not available, to help you focus on what's important.
 These blog posts from the [KISSmetrics blog][vanity-km] and [TechCrunch][vanity-tc] explore the concept of vanity metrics in more detail.

 ## Bounce Rate and Exits